rbmakers/RB-Falcon-AHRS/README.md

-RB-Falcon is an all-in-one quadcopter flight controller using a STM32F765 MCU.
+RB-Falcon, capable of image recognition, is an all-in-one quadcopter flight controller using a STM32F765 MCU.
 Built-in sensors include IMU(LSM9DS1), Pressure&Temp(BMP280), and Image(OV7725).
 Also included chips on board are a NRF24L01 for remote control, a STC4054 for charging a Li-Ion battery, and four 30V N-channel MOSFETs for motors.
 The main programming language is Micropython.
 RB-Falcon can be programmed using Thonny or OPENMV IDEs.